Manchester City striker Nmecha joins Preston on loan

-The German-born attacker, who has spent more than a decade moving up through the youth ranks at Eastlands, could feature for Preston when they play Swansea City.
+The German-born attacker, who has spent more than a decade moving up through the youth ranks at Eastlands, could feature for Preston when they play Swansea City on Saturday.

 He told Preston's official website: "Alex Neil has been a big part of my decision to sign.